 - Only one street closure will be approved for a particular date.
 Saturdays in the spring time fill up VERY quickly, so begin the process early to ensure you obtain your reservation.

 - If your closure is for a fundraiser on campus, you must submit a fundraising request form.

-- When an event requires a hard closing, your organization must fill out both the ORG form and the city form.
+- When an event requires a hard closing, your organization must receive approval from MU Reservations and the City of Columbia.
+Additionally, the organization must complete the city form, for review.
 This process will take in excess of 8 weeks because your form will be sent to a subcommittee of the city council and then approved by the city council at a regular business meeting.

 Student Organizations may not show/exhibit copyrighted materials (movies, music videos etc.) on campus without first receiving the appropriate rights and permissions.
 Student Organizations may not show movies on campus until permission has been granted by the MSA/GPC Films committee.
 Once that is granted, you need to secure the rights to the film.
 A copy of the screening license must first be given to the Coordinator of Student Organizations a minimum of one week before the event is to occur.

 Examples of screening protected works may include but are not limited to:

 - Showing a film in the lounge of your residence hall or chapter house

 - Showing a film as part of an organizational meeting or event